pyC$^2$Ray: A flexible and GPU-accelerated Radiative Transfer Framework for Simulating the Cosmic Epoch of Reionization: Novel ray-tracing Method: ASORA

-\ray{} uses OpenMP tasks to do the independent domains following this approach, which can yield a speedup of $S \lesssim 8$.
 Finally, the ray-tracing procedure itself is optimized using the following technique: rather than ray-tracing the whole grid, the program first treats only a cubic sub-region around the source, namely a "sub-box", and then calculates the total amount of radiation that leaves this sub-box (i.e. a photon loss).
 If this loss is above a given threshold, the program increases the size of the sub-box, treats the additional voxels and repeats this procedure until the photon loss is low enough.
 This allows \ray{} to avoid expensively ray-tracing all voxels when, in fact, almost no radiation reaches the ones far away from the source.
+The threshold value should be chosen based on convergence studies of the type of problem being simulated.
+The sub-box technique has been found to work well in EoR settings, where the density field is almost Gaussian.
+In some more specific situations, where narrow, optically thin tunnels exist in otherwise optically thick regions, the technique might produce inaccurate results.
+In these cases, using a very small threshold value or, in the worst case, ray-tracing the whole grid may be desirable.
 Additionally, the user can impose a hard limit on the maximum distance any photon can reach relative to the source.